A physics-based model of swarming jellyfish: Methods

-We denote the resulting summation of contributions in Eq.~\eqref{eq: pos state} by $\mathbf{I}(\mathbf{x}_j)$.
-The type of interaction represents a fluid-like repulsion while studies on active coloids often consider molecular interactions (for instance Lenard-Jones potentials) \cite{rex2007lane, aranson2013active, wysocki2014cooperative, buttinoni2013dynamical}.
+The type of interaction represents a fluid-like repulsion while studies on active colloids often consider molecular interactions (for instance Lenard-Jones potentials) \cite{rex2007lane, aranson2013active, wysocki2014cooperative, buttinoni2013dynamical}.
 We choose this approach because jellyfish are soft and most of the time avoid bumping into each other such that the interaction involves only the fluid.
 As such, the given interaction resembles the leading order terms of a flow field around an active swimmer on the micro scale \cite{giacche2010hydrodynamic, drescher2011fluid}.
-Thus, $\mathbf{I}(\mathbf{x}_j)$ only partly represents the turbulent fluid dynamics of jellyfish swimming and we rather see the coupling as a computationally less costly parametrization of the true physical interaction \cite{o2017oscillators}.
+Thus, {the repulsion} $\mathbf{I}(\mathbf{x}_j)$ only partly represents the turbulent fluid dynamics of jellyfish swimming and we rather see the coupling as a computationally less costly parameterization of the true physical interaction, similar to \cite{o2017oscillators}.

 Finally, the only external force $\mathbf{F}_{\text{ext}}$ accounts for interactions with obstacles.
 In our case, we mimic the avoidance of walls \cite{albert2011s, hamner1994sun} in a tank.
-We model the wall forces by a one-dimensional soft-sphere repulsion, similar to Eq.~\eqref{eq attr rep} with a repulsion radius of $0.1$\ m.
+We model the wall forces by a one-dimensional soft-sphere repulsion, similar to Eq.~\eqref{eq attr rep} with a repulsion radius of $0.1$\ m. {A simplistic comparison of the overall model and already existing research on active matter and jellyfish prediction models is shown in Tab.~\ref{table0}.}